developer-zebra/developer-zebra-site/src/mx/clock/index.md

 ---
-title: Clock Manager
+title: Clock
-description: The Clock Manager allows the setting of Date, Time, and Time Zone or to configure the device to automatically acquire it via NTP.
+description: Clock can set the Date, Time and Time Zone manually and configure the device to acquire those settings via NTP.
 layout: csp-detail.html
 mxversions:
   - text: MX 4.2